syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Loading-and-Saving/loading-and-saving-excel-files-in-azure-app-service-windows.md

 ---
-title: Loading and Saving an Excel in Azure App Service on Windows | Syncfusion
+title: Loading and Saving Excel in Azure App Service on Windows | Syncfusion
 description: Explains how to load and save an Excel files in Azure App Service on Windows using Syncfusion Excel library.
 platform: document-processing
 control: XlsIO